sahil-kale/autoglide/README.md

 - Condor 2 Integration (Plug and Play with XCSoar UDP API, Virtual Joystick)
 - Variometer modelling
 - Replay real thermal data and see how well it would do

+## Intuition
+Overwhelmingly while developing this project, I found that my intuition about the control and estimation problems proved to be very valuable.
+For example, I had a strong intuition that the glider should circle in a thermal to stay within the updraft, and that the circling radius should be chosen based on a tradeoff between sink rate and updraft strength, and ultimately required an online optimization to solve.

+It was also really interesting to see the physics-based model of the glider and thermal updrafts come together to form a coherent simulation that behaved in a realistic manner.
+I found that having a strong understanding of the underlying physics and mathematics was crucial to being able to implement the models and algorithms correctly.

+Funnily enough, the controller behaves very similarly to how I would intuitively try to fly a glider in real life, which was a nice validation of the approach.
+For instance, the controller that determines the optimal circling radius and speed-to-fly in the majority of cases elects to fly at or near stall speed to get the best climb rate.
+This is exactly how I maximize thermal climb rate when I fly gliders in real life - fly slow, tight circles on the verge of a stall to maximize the time spent in the strongest part of the thermal.